ispedals/Dailymotion-Download/README.md

 #Dailymotion Download

+A reference implmentation on how to download Dailymotion videos.
-Downloads the Dailymotion video being viewed in the current tab.
+This addon downloads the Dailymotion video being viewed in the current tab.